St Virgil's College offers a broad curriculum with specialist facilities in Science, Design & Technologies, Digital Technologies and the Arts.

 St Virgil’s recognises the causal link between literacy levels and overall academic achievement.
 Our goal is for every boy to move along the developmental continuum, allowing them to reach a level that enables them to be confident and competent communicators.

-As a school established by the Christian Brothers, St Virgil’s College has the person and charism of Edmund Rice at the centre of our College story.
+St Virgil’s College has the person and charism of Edmund Rice at the centre of our college story.
 St Virgil’s College has a compassionate emphasis on social justice: we strive to value and empower those who are marginalised.

-Students are given the opportunity to take part in several charitable initiatives, both those working within the local community and those with an International focus.
-Students may join the St Vincent de Paul group, the Amnesty group or the Reconciliation group.
+Students are given the opportunity to take part in several charitable initiatives, both those working within the local community and those with an international focus.

 Participation in Edmund Rice Camps is also encouraged within the College.

-At St Virgil's College students study Australian Curriculum Mathematics, whether integrated in Science, Health and ICT in our Middle Years Core 1 program, or as a compulsory specialist subject in Year 8, 9 and 10.
-The Mathematics program also includes opportunities to explore personal interests and/or extension through our elective program in Year 9 and 10, including the opportunity to study Mathematics Methods Foundation as a pre-tertiary subject in Year 10
+At St Virgil's College students study Australian Curriculum Mathematics as a compulsory specialist subject in Year 7, 8, 9 and 10.
+The Mathematics program also includes opportunities to explore personal interests and/or extension through our elective program in Year 9 and 10, including the opportunity to study Mathematics Methods Foundation as a pre-tertiary subject in Year 10.
+Our Year 10 programme is built around ensuring our students are on the correct pathway to the level of mathematics their chosen futures require.

 Our approach to teaching Mathematics is to recognise the fundamental concept that the subject is about recognition, description and application of patterns within the areas of Number, Measurement, Geometry, Chance and Data.
 By practicing skills to consolidate understanding, analysing information coupled with problem solving and the communication of solutions to these problems, students learn to appreciate how Mathematics is applied to in everyday lives within our society.

-At St Virgil’s we follow the Australian Curriculum for Science and also have a variety of optional Science based subjects for Years 9 and 10.
+At St Virgil’s we follow the Australian Curriculum for Science and also have an extension science program for year 10.

-The Years 8, 9 and 10 program consists of four main units of work (Earth and Space, Biology, Chemistry and Physics) taught over the year with integrated project and problem-based learning units.
+The Years7, 8, 9 and 10 program consists of four main units of work (Earth and Space, Biology, Chemistry and Physics) taught over the year with integrated project and problem-based learning units.

-HUMS also includes several semester-long Electives which boys can choose to study in Year 9 and 10.
-The underlying philosophy of this elective program is that ‘choice brings ownership and commitment; boys have chosen their courses so they should be more inclined to embrace the learning involved'.
-HUMS Electives include;- Geography, Modern History, Psychology, Sociology, Business Management, Business Communications and History of War.
+HUMS also includes several Electives which boys can choose to study in Year 9 and 10.
+The underlying philosophy of this elective program is providing a clear and structured pathway for our students.
+HUMS Electives include Geography, Introduction Psychology and Sociology, Business Studies, Aboriginal Studies, and Legal Studies.

 Students at St Virgil’s College are offered a number of opportunities to engage with and experience the Arts to foster creativity, personal interpretation and expression.
 Practical in nature, the Arts provides opportunities to tap into individual differences in learning styles, personalities and ability levels while challenging students to develop their perceptions, creativity, reflective and critical thinking skills.